 Why do I need an EPC?

-An Energy Performance Certificate (EPC) is required whenever a building is sold, constructed or rented
+It is a legal requirement to have a valid Energy Performance Certificate (EPC) when a building is sold, rented or constructed.

 What is involved?